amberstar/the-component-pattern/README.md

 What is a component?
 --------------------
 Components are based on the idea that software has three axis, **structure**, **behavior**, and **state** and each are interdependent to make a coherent well organized system.
-Note that behvior is synonymous with process, and implies time.
+Note that behavior is synonymous with process, and implies time.
 A component provides structure, and is defined as any composed structural element in this pattern that has input, a process(behavior), and output.
 Another way to think about a component is a pure function with a set of possible inputs and a set of possible outputs.

 ![Component](img/Component1.png)